-One view is that infirmities in regulation demonstrate a lack of capacity for enforcement of bio-safety laws which is a good reason to delay the commercialization of transgenic plants.
+One view is that infirmities in regulation demonstrate a lack of capacity for enforcement of bio-safety laws, which is a good reason to delay the commercialization of transgenic plants.
 (Sahai, 2005).
-This was also the basis of a public interest law suit in India that called for a moratarium on field trials of transgenic plants because of possibilities of contamination from improperly supervised trials (Rodriguez Vs Union of India, 2005).
-Another view is that the very large number of small-scale farmers in developing countries poses great challenges for enforcement and so 'command-andcontrol' approaches to regulation are unlikely to work (Nuffield Council (2004)).
+This was also the basis of a public interest law suit in India that called for a moratorium on field trials of transgenic plants because of possibilities of contamination from improperly supervised trials (Rodriguez Vs Union of India, 2005).
+Another view is that the very large number of small-scale farmers in developing countries poses great challenges for enforcement and so 'command-and-control' approaches to regulation are unlikely to work (Nuffield Council (2004)).

 But what if neither is the case?
-What if it were possible for governments to control illegal seeds, but they decide not to do so?
+What if it was possible for governments to control illegal varieties, but they decide not to do so?
 Then the question becomes why doesn't the government enforce these laws?
-Why do they give up on biosafety?
-In the Indian case, the biosafety implications are possibly not that compelling because the illegal seeds are simply 'underground' versions of legal seeds carrying the gene and trait.
+Why do they apparently give up on biosafety?
+In the Indian case, the biosafety implications are possibly not that compelling because the illegal seeds are simply 'underground' versions of legal seeds carrying the gene and trait which went through extensive biosafety testing in India and elsewhere.

-However, illegal seeds clearly undermine the intellectual property rights of the firms that own the genetically modified trait.
-The firm responsible for the innovation would receive little or no benefit from the diffusion of the illegal seeds.
-By contrast, the price of legal seeds includes a technology fee payable to the owner of the genetically modified trait.
-The enforcement of biosafety regulations contains the essential dilemma of intellectual property rights - how does one preserve the incentives for innovators without restricting the spread of the innovation?
+However, illegal seeds clearly erode the profits of the legal suppliers of transgenic seed.
+The firm responsible for the innovation receives little or no benefit from the diffusion of the illegal seeds.
+By contrast, because of licensing agreements, the firm receives a technology fee from every packet of legal transgenic seeds that contains the trait in question.
+The enforcement of biosafety regulations, therefore, contains the same essential dilemma as that of intellectual property rights (IPRs) - how does one preserve the incentives for innovators without restricting the spread of the innovation?
 This is clearly a serious issue because if governments cannot or will not prevent the spread of illegal seeds, then companies might decide not to make available newer seeds as they become available in the future.

-This paper examines these difficulties of regulation in the context of illegal transgenic Bt cotton seeds in India.
+This paper examines these difficulties of regulation in the context of illegal transgenic Bt cotton varieties in India.
 Based on a survey of cotton growers in Gujarat in 2004, the paper asks three questions.
 The first question is whether the lack of enforcement is because of obstacles stemming from smallholder agriculture and the large number of growers?
 Our analysis of government institutions and the nature of hybrid seed production suggests that regulations could have been enforced.
 If this is so, why was illegal seed allowed?
-And thirdly, where does socially optimal policy lie?
-Does it lie in strict enforcement?
+And thirdly, does socially beneficial policy lie in strict enforcement?
 If not, how can India provide for biosafety and structure incentives for the development and commercial release of new technologies?